 A 2-year Statutory Induction Period

-New ECTs from 1 September 2021 will have to complete a two-year Statutory Induction Period, rather than current one year.
-The two-year period is full time equivalent so part-time staff will have to serve a longer period.
+New ECTs from 1 September 2021 will have to complete a two-year Statutory Induction Period, rather than the current one year.
+The two-year period is full-time equivalent so part-time staff will have to serve a longer period.